jfbouzereau/explorer/README.md

 ##### Web file

 Launch the application, and drag a file containing the url of the data.
-The data must be in tabular form, with the names of the fields on the first line.
+The remote file must be in one of the previous formats.

 ## Principles